gleam-lang/website/cheatsheets/gleam-for-php-users.md

 PointStruct::spawn(1, 2); // Returns an array managed by PointStruct
 ```

-However PHP will in this case not prohibit the direct alteration the returned structure.
+However PHP will in this case not prohibit the direct alteration the returned
+structure, like Gleam's custom types can.

 #### Gleam